 This course explores the principles of feminist pedagogy and how they can be applied in the context of sports coaching.
 Students will learn about the ways in which coaching can be a site for the reproduction of gendered power dynamics, as well as strategies for promoting equity and inclusivity in coaching and mentoring relationships.
-(This course requires a prerequisite, WSS 100: Introduction to Women's Studies.)
+This course requires a prerequisite WSS 100 unless administrative approval is granted.